ryanjosephjr97/databases_project/README.md

 # STUFF TO DO
  - Design Homepage
     - has links to "Create Account", "Sign in"
+ - Design Create Account Page
- - Design Create Account Page, Sign in Page
+ - Design Sign in Page
  - Design User Home page
     - has links to "Post Item", "View All Items", "Search for Items", "View Messages"
  - Design View Messages webpage